World News | Guyana Girls Dorm Fire That Killed 19 Was Deliberately Set by Student, Official Says | LatestLY

 The fire raced through the wood, concrete and iron-grilled building after it had been locked for the night by the dorm administrator — or house mother — to prevent the girls from sneaking out, Gouveia said.

 “She did this out of love for them.
-She felt she was forced to do so because many of them leave the building at night to socialise,” Gouveia told The Associated Press.
+She felt she was forced to do so because many of them leave the building at night to socialize,” Gouveia told The Associated Press.

 “This is a very sad situation, but the state is going to work with the students and the families to provide all the support they need.”